 Once it has been fully deployed in all regions of Québec, people of all ages who wish to receive mental health services will be eligible for the PQPTM.
 It will cover common mental disorders.

-Once it has been deployed in all regions, the PQPTM will be available free of charge to all Québec citizens who are covered by Québec’s public health insurance plan (RAMQ).
+Once it has been deployed in all regions, the PQPTM will be available free of charge to all Québec citizens who are covered by Québec’s public health insurance plan (RAMQ) and who will receive services in the health and social services network.

 1. Ask for help